Very Small System Compliance Grant

 Examples of eligible projects may include, but are not limited to:

-- Installation or rehabilitation of a well in order to meet current or future Safe Drinking Water Act requirements, excluding the Total Coliform Rule.
+- Installation or rehabilitation of a well in order to meet current or future Safe Drinking Water Act requirements.

 - Compliance issues that are not solely related to capacity.